 On the other hand, aluminum is prone to galvanic corrosion.
 This type of damage can be prevented by maintaining your boat well.
 But if your boat faces heavy rainfalls frequently, the rate of water damage increases dramatically.

-Since fiberglass is not completely waterproof, some water droplets penetrate the gel coat, the resin, and fiberglass mat and reach inside the laminate.
-The water droplets react with water-soluble chemical molecules, like emulsion binders, and become large acidic higher concentrate molecules.
+Since fiberglass is not completely waterproof, some water droplets penetrate the gel coat, the resin, and the fiberglass mat and reach inside the laminate.
+The water droplets react with water-soluble chemical molecules, like emulsion binders, and become large acidic concentrate molecules.

 In the case of aluminum boats, a layer of paint keeps the aluminum safe from corrosion.
 But, rain can peel off the boat’s paint, which exposes aluminum alloy beneath, making it prone to corrosion.